kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

 # Provisioning runtime details

+You can configure Runtime provisioning process by providing additional input parameters in the form of overrides.
+For example, you may want to provide tokens/credentials/URLs... <example here>.

-The provisioning Runtime operation consists of individual steps.
-Each step is responsible for its part of preparation the Runtime's parameters.
-Prepared parameters are saved in the "input object" (in the form of overrides) which transforms them into a request sent to the provisioning component to run the Runtime.
+The operation of provisioning a Runtime consists of steps.
+Each step is represented by a file that is responsible for a separate part of preparing Runtime parameters.
+The last step is [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms all steps into a request to provision a Runtime that is sent to the Runtime Provisioner component.

-Each step is a separate entity that can be lunch multiples of times even if it has already done its job before.
+In case of an error, every step can be re-launched multiple times even if it has already been processed before.

-Each step should determine whether it should return the error (returning the error interrupts the entire provisioning process) or the period after which the entire operation should be repeated (e.g. saving the state of the operation to the database may fail due to a temporary lack of connection, this operation should be repeated).
+For each step, you should determine a behavior in case of a processing failure.
+It can either:
+- Return an error, which interrupts the entire provisioning process, or
+- Repeat the entire operation after the specified period.

-## Add custom step
+## Add a custom step

 1. Each step has to implement the interface